DevNet-Framework/common/README.md

 # DevNet Common
-This dependency is the common services needed for **DevNet Application**, which includes the following Base Class Library:
+This dependency is the common library needed for **DevNet Application**, which includes the following Base Class Library:

 - Configuration Provider
 - Dependency Injection